ccnmtl/compiled3/content/articles/accessibility-awareness.md

     attr="YouTube"
     title="Instructions on emergency uses of a handkerchief" >}}

 What is this content about?
 How did you arrive at your understanding on what the video is teaching you?
-What did you see, versus hear?
+What did you see, versus what you heard?
 How would you benefit from the video if you have visual impairment?
 What would the transcript for this instructional video look like?

 This video won’t have a transcript and captioning that explains the content because there is no verbal commentary in the video.
 Adding a narration can make the content accessible to people with visual disabilities.

 ## Forms: give and take

 Forms are a very powerful tool for interacting with users.
 At times, there is a sort of conversation between the interface and the user.
 A user would enter information, and the form respond immediately to the entry.
 Here’s an example of a form that provides feedback based on validation.

 <form class="bordered rounded p-3 needs-validation mb-3" novalidate>
 <p style="font-size: x-large;"><b>Plan a trip</b></p>